Jbleezy/BO1-Reimagined/README.md

 * If all players on a floor use an elevator or get downed when the power is on, all zombies will now go through teleporters
 * Fixed lighting in the top floor being incorrect
 * All characters now use the CIA viewmodel except Castro
+* Fixed a bug that caused zombies to not go through a trap if the trap was active when a thief round ends
 * Fixed a bug that crashed the game if the thief attempted to steal a player's weapon while they were using Pack-a-Punch

 #### Elevators